 Forecasted Conditions:

-The water level of Lake Nipissing has stabilized, but conditions in North Bay and Callander may be influenced by wind effect.
-Public Services and Procurement Canada is forecasting water level on Lake Nipissing to remain stable for the next few days, however, this does not account for the potential impact of winds and the watershed is vulnerable to future precipitation events.
+The water level of Lake Nipissing remains above the maximum non-damage elevation.
 The changes to water levels on Lake Nipissing depend on the amount of water flowing in from rivers, precipitation, and the amount of water flowing out through the control dams to the downstream French River. https://www.canada.ca/en/public-services-procurement/services/infrastructure-buildings/bridges-docks-dams/frenchriver-dam.html

 Historic Flood Conditions:

-Total precipitation March 1 to April 15 are at 50-year highs.
 Precipitation in March was 200% of normal and precipitation in April was 253% of normal.
+Month-to-date, precipitation in May is 96% of normal.

-Additionally, when lake-based flooding occurred on Lake Nipissing in May 2019, the water level on Lake Nipissing at North Bay reached a maximum daily average level of 196.579 m, which is about 22 cm higher than the present level.
-The water level was higher than current levels for the period between May 9 and June 8, 2019.
-Water level is currently 10 cm higher than the 2024 peak elevation.
-Comparing historic annual maximum daily average water level, conditions for Lake Nipissing in North Bay for May 5, 2026, were the sixth highest since 1933 (three years missing); 2019 was the fourth highest.
+For comparison, when lake-based flooding occurred on Lake Nipissing in May 2019, the water level on Lake Nipissing at North Bay reached a maximum daily average level of 196.579 m, which is about 20.3 cm higher than the observed peak on May 5, 2026.
+Comparing historic annual maximum daily average water level, peak 2026 level for Lake Nipissing in North Bay was the sixth highest since 1933 (three years missing); 2019 was the fourth highest.

 Risk: